knqyf263/go-plugin/README.md

 ### Why not using [protobuf-go][protobuf-go] directly?

-TinyGo [doesn't support Protocol Buffers](https://github.com/tinygo-org/tinygo/issues/2667) natively as of today.
+`go-plugin` used to rely on TinyGo, which [doesn't support Protocol Buffers](https://github.com/tinygo-org/tinygo/issues/2667) natively.
-`go-plugin` generates Go code differently from [protobuf-go] so that TinyGo can compile it.
+`go-plugin` generates Go code differently from [protobuf-go] so that TinyGo could compile it.
+Now that Go supports WASI (wasip1), I haven't fully verified if Protocol Buffers works properly when Go code is compiled to Wasm.
+This is an area that needs further testing and validation.

 ### Why replacing known types with custom ones?
 You might be aware that your generated code imports [github.com/knqyf263/go-plugin/types/known][go-plugin-known], not [github.com/protocolbuffers/protobuf-go/types/known][protobuf-go-known] when you import types from `google/protobuf/xxx.proto` (a.k.a well-known types) in your proto file.
 As described above, `TinyGo` cannot compile `github.com/protocolbuffers/protobuf-go/types/known` since those types use reflection.
 `go-plugin` provides well-known types compatible with TinyGo and use them.
+With the release of Go 1.24, which [has improved Wasm support](https://go.dev/blog/wasmexport), these workarounds might no longer be necessary.
+However, I haven't fully verified this yet.

 ### Why using `// go:plugin` for parameters rather than [protobuf extensions][protobuf-extensions]?
 An extension must be registered in [Protobuf Global Extension Registry][protobuf-registry] to issue a unique extension number.